Atiabe/Salary_Prediction_Portfolio/README.md

 ![](https://github.com/Atiabe/Salary_Prediction_Portfolio/blob/master/image2_salary%20dist%20and%20outlier.png)
 <br> Figure 3 : Salary distribution plots to visualize pattern and distribution range (out of the lower and upper limit range)

+### Base line salary prediction
+<br> currently the companies predict the new employee's salary by taking the average salary of a specific job type in a different companies.
+The Mean Square Error (MSE) of the predictioiction from the actual paid salary is calculated as 964.
+Therefor our developed model need to reduce this MSE value to atleast 360.

 ## PART 3 - Develop

 Four potential regression algorithms are applied for this prediction problems ,named: